anbarief/Graphvy/README.md

 # Graphvy (test version)

 Basic graph (data) visualization using Kivy (www.kivy.org).
-It has feaures of:
+It has features of:

 - Add node(s)